Why Do Jews Wear Black

 Black clothing may also be worn as a sign of humility.
 Wearing dark colors helps to prevent people from seeking attention or recognition, which is important in a religious context.
 Black clothing can also be seen as a way of focusing attention on prayer or study rather than outward appearances.

-See also Does Newborn Need To Wear Hat
+See also What To Wear Under Ripskirt

 The color black has long been associated with wisdom in Jewish culture, and wearing it symbolizes a desire to learn more about Jewish culture, history, and practices.
 It can also serve as an expression of solidarity with fellow Jews around the world who have suffered persecution or oppression throughout history.